-Which ‘directions for use’ would you supply with your product?
+Which “instructions for use” would you include with your product?

-When developing this product, was your main starting point the material, the shape or the function?
+When developing this product, what was your main starting point?
+The material, the shape or the function?

 What is the story behind your product?
-Was there a reason, a task, an inspiration, a desire?
+Was there an occasion, a task, an inspiration, a concern?